We Love Koh Phi Phi!

 If you are looking for a more peaceful break there is a good selection of things to do to pass your time.
 There are two gyms on the island for those who like to keep fit on their travels.
 Enjoy traditional Thai massage by the beach or hire a private longtail boat out to the beautiful Bamboo Island, Mosquito Island or Koh Phi Phi Ley.
 Trek to find a small, secluded beach to sunbathe on or sip cocktails by a pool enjoying the sunset.

 Learn something new on holiday!
-You can take up Muay Thai classes at Aswindam Stadium, try your hand at fire-dancing at Carlito’s Bar, or impress your friends back home with Thai dishes taught in Pum’s Cooking School.
+Try your hand at fire-dancing at Carlito’s Bar, or impress your friends back home with Thai dishes taught in Pum’s Cooking School.

 There is an increasingly busy nightlife on Koh Phi Phi that caters for everyone.
 There are several chill out bars like Sunflower Bar, to enjoy the views, cool drinks and chilled music.